 With PowerToys, you can customize your Windows experience in a variety of ways.
 One of the most popular utilities is “FancyZones,” which lets you create custom window layouts and snap windows into those zones with a simple shortcut key.
 It’s an enhanced version of what you already get with Windows 11.

 Another popular utility is “PowerRename,” which lets you batch rename files with ease, something power users will definitely appreciate.

 Other utilities include “Keyboard Manager,” which lets you remap keys and create custom keyboard shortcuts (I’ve explained here how it works), and “Image Resizer,” which lets you resize images quickly and easily.

-By far, my favorite is the “Text Extractor” tool which lets me OCR text directly from images.
+By far, my favorite is the “Text Extractor” tool which lets me copy text directly from images and other elements on screeen.
 Recognized text is available immediately in the Clipboard.

 PowerToys is constantly being updated with new utilities, so it’s becoming even more interesting than it really is.

 I think I need to talk a bit about this: most Microsoft products outlined in this article are not the best of the best.
 There’s fierce competition in business-oriented software, and Microsoft doesn’t always come on top.

 So why do I prefer using Microsoft products?
 Because they play well together.
 It’s like people who are stuck in the Apple ecosystem.
 If you’re using a Mac, iPhone, and iPad there’s little reason for you to switch camp.

 The same is true when it comes to Microsoft products, to some degree.
 I do believe Microsoft is more open, in the sense their programs play well (better) and are interoperable with other software, but it’s not what you would call completely open.
 No corporation is really open, as a matter of fact.